School's biosecurity work and dedication recognised

 He says pupils go out once or twice a week to empty the nets.

-Pupils also go out once a week to help empty traps of rats and mice on Mokoia Island, and to help record the data.
+Pupils also go out once a week to help Tatau Pounamu empty traps of rats and mice on Mokoia Island, and to help record the data.

 Lynmore Primary School has trapping lines in the native bush attached to the school, which they empty, and Doyle says there has definitely been an increase in birds in the bush since starting this initiative.